AslouneYahya/campus-events/cc-master/README.md

 - Keep your Node.js and dependencies updated
 - Regularly backup the database

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors

-- ASLOUNE Yahya - ED-DHIBI Youssef - Initial work - [YourGitHub](https://github.com/yourusername)
+- ASLOUNE Yahya - ED-DHIBI Youssef -

 ## 🙏 Acknowledgments

 - Thanks to all contributors
-- Inspired by [Project Name]
-- Built with [Technology Name]

-## 📞 Support

-For support, email support@campuseventshub.com or open an issue in the repository.